Judy has been an online writer for eight years. She enjoys writing about topics such as holidays, parties, dogs, and travel.

 - Target (especially the dollar bins in the front of the store)

-Your local grocery store or discount store- You might be surprised what you will find!
+- Your local grocery store or discount store—you might be surprised by what you find!

 A secret Valentine’s exchange is a great idea for: